archivesunleashed/aut-docs/Spark-Analysis-of-Site-Link-Structure.md

 ((20060325,policyalternatives.ca,policyalternatives.ca),1735154)
 ```

-In the above example, you are seeing INTERNAL links - those within domains.
+In the above example, you are seeing links within the same domain.

+Note also that `ExtractLinks` takes an optional third parameter of a base URL.
+If you set this – typically to the source URL –
+ExtractLinks will resolve a relative path to its absolute location.
+For example, if
+`val url = "http://mysite.com/some/dirs/here/index.html"` and `val html = "... <a href='../contact/'>
+Contact</a> ..."`, and we call `ExtractLinks(url, html, url)`, the list it returns will include the
+item `(http://mysite.com/a/b/c/index.html, http://mysite.com/a/b/contact/, Contact)`.
+It may
+be useful to have this absolute URL if you intend to call `ExtractTopLevelDomain` on the link
+and wish it to be counted.

 # Aggregating by Month